 This saying sums it all up.

-Every man’s beard and skin is different from the next so as you can see, for every review that says one blade is perfect, you will find another one saying the same thing about another blade.
+Every man’s beard and skin is different from the next.
+So as you can see, for every review that says one blade is perfect, you will find another one saying the opposite.

-As we mentioned, your best bet in the beginning might just be to simply try a variety pack so you can experience the most blades for the least amount of money.
+As we mentioned, your best bet in the beginning might just be to simply try a variety pack.
+This allows you to experience the most blades for the least amount of money.

 From there you should be able to pick out a favorite.